Time Derivatives of Weak Values: Examples on Gauge invariance of weak values

 After the theoretical development and finite-difference approximations done in Secs.~\ref{theory} and \ref{theorylaboratory}, here, we show several weak values often mentioned in the literature.
 In particular, we discuss whether or not they satisfy the gauge invariance implicit in properties \textbf{C1, C3}.
 To simplify the discussion, we will assume that the condition \textbf{C2} in the preparation of the initial state $|\pg \rangle$ is always satisfied.
 Since this section does not deal with time-derivative yet, we will use expression \eqref{ewvnot} for the evaluation of the weak values, rather than \eqref{ewv}.

 To properly understand the results in this section, first, we need to clarify what we mean when we say, for example, that the canonical momentum on Table~\ref{table} is not empirically observable in the laboratory because it is gauge dependent.
 It is well-known that the canonical momentum $\opp^g := \opp(\opAg,\opVg) = \opp \neq \opG \opp \opG^{\dagger}$ does not satisfy condition \textbf{C1}.
 Thus, strictly speaking, it cannot be empirically measured in the laboratory either from an expectation value or from a weak value in a direct way.
 However, in many experimental works, the measurement of the ``momentum'' is inferred from the measurement of another property that is gauge invariant.
 For example, by measuring the position of the quantum system on the screen \cite{freericks2023} and knowing the initial and final time of the experiment.
-As we will discuss below, this measuring procedure is a measurement of the velocity (or the velocity multiplied by the mass) rather than a direct measurement of the canonical momentum.
-The above discussions, and all the results in this paper about gauge-dependent results, do not imply ontological consequences for the canonical momentum or other gauge-dependent properties.
-Translating this discussion into the electromagnetic potentials fully clarifies our point of view.
-The fact that the electromagnetic potentials are not gauge invariant (so that they cannot be empirically measured in the laboratory) does not imply that they are not physically relevant \cite{aharonov1959}.
+As we will discuss below, this measuring procedure is a measurement of the velocity (or the velocity multiplied by the mass) rather than a direct measurement of the canonical momentum.\footnote{We emphasize that the above discussions and all the results in this paper about non-measurable gauge-dependent results do not imply ontological consequences for the canonical momentum or other gauge-dependent properties. }

+In other words, the fact that the electromagnetic potentials are not gauge invariant does not imply that they are not physically relevant~\cite{aharonov1959}, but only that they cannot be directly measured in the laboratory.